mrajiullah/parallel_flow_analysis/install-phpmyadmin-on-macos-mojave-2.md

 Use the **macOS 10.13 (x86, 64-bit), DMG Archive **version (works on macOS Mojave).

-If you are upgrading from a previous macOS and have an older MySQL version you do not have to update it.

-Also if you have a clean install and want the earlier MySQL version 5.7, you can still get this from the MySQL site -- from the 'Looking for previous GA versions' link.
-(MySQL 8 is relatively new and not in many production set ups)

-One thing with MySQL upgrades, always take a [data dump of your database](https://coolestguidesontheplanet.com/import-export-mysql-database-command-line/ "Import / Export a mysql database on the command line") in case things go south and before you upgrade to macOS Mojave make sure your MySQL Server is **not** running.

 When downloading you don't have to sign up, look for **[» No thanks, just take me to the downloads!]{style="background-color: #ffff00;"}**